Everest Base Camp Trek for Beginner: 8 Tips to Follow

 Day 02: Fly from Kathmandu to Lukla and trek to Phakding

-On day 02, you will have a scenic flight of approx. 45 minutes to Lukla.
-You will have an exciting flight to Lukla, and on reaching Lukla you will trek to Phakding for about 3 hours.
+On day 2, you will have a scenic flight of approximately 45 minutes to Lukla.
+You will have an exciting flight to Lukla, and on reaching Lukla, you will trek to Phakding for about 3 hours.

 Day 03: Trek from Phakding to Namche Bazaar (3,440m/11,286 ft)

-Early in the morning, after having breakfast in Phakding, you will trek to Namche Bazaar; the Gateway to Mt.
+Early in the morning, after having breakfast in Phakding, you will trek to Namche Bazaar, the gateway to Mt.
 Everest.
-The trek will be for almost 6 hours, and after reaching Namche Bazaar, you will have acclimatization to get your body adapted to high altitude.
+The trek will last for almost 6 hours, and after reaching Namche Bazaar, you will have to adjust your body to the high altitude.

 Day 04: Acclimatization at Namche Bazaar

-As acclimatization is important to every trekker, especially beginners, our day 04 will be at Namche Bazaar.
-On this day we will hike to Everest View Hotel, which is a hotel holding the Guinness World Record for being a hotel at the highest altitude of 3,962m.
+As acclimatization is important to every trekker, especially beginners, our fourth day will be at Namche Bazaar.
+On this day, we will hike to the Everest View Hotel, which is a hotel holding the Guinness World Record for being a hotel at the highest altitude of 3,962m.

 From Everest View Hotel, you can have views of some of the majestic peaks like Mt.
 Everest (8,848.86m), Lhotse (8,516m), Nuptse (7,861m), Makalu (8,485m), Ama Dablam (6,812m), etc.